cn0047/stash/ed/conference/UKConference2014.md

 PHP UK Conference 2014
 -

-Nate Abele - Weild AngularJS Like A Pro

 ####Morgan Tocker - Locking And Concurrency Control
 * When write to two tables (create relation records) wrap it by transaction.